Prag8855/aab/content/guides/unemployment-benefits.md

 Your case worker at the *Jobcenter* might not speak English, so you should bring a translator.[^25] I recommend [Red Tape Translation](/out/red-tape-translation).

 **If you want professional training**, ask for it during that appointment.
 Find courses that interest you before your appointment.
 Explain your career plans, and why these courses will help you.
 The *Agentur für Arbeit* can pay for professional courses, German lessons and career coaching.
-They will give you a *[[Bildungsgutscheing]]* that pays for your training.
+They will give you a *[[Bildungsgutschein]]* that pays for your training.
 It takes around 1 week.[^24]

 **[List of courses](https://web.arbeitsagentur.de/weiterbildungssuche/suche)** (in German) - *[[Agentur für Arbeit]]*